Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 the boot loader this can be done with the following commands and also displays the output from the targeted device.

-Please Note: In the example the instructions produce the following text:
+Please Note: In the example the instructions contain the following text:

 ```